 No one wants to look at online reviews of themselves.
 But in cases like these, it is important to bite the bullet and embrace the problems on hand.
-Reviews for doctors in particular require special attention.
+Reviews for doctors, in particular, require special attention.

+Yes, there are so many emotionally-charged complaints online which have little constructive value.
+But we can learn from negative reviews of our services.
 Moreover, as more people conduct research online, every practice should be aware of their online image.
-At least, at that point, one can prepare his or herself to work against any negative reviews.
+At least, at that point, one can prepare him or herself to work against any negative reviews.

+As medical professionals, online reviews are especially difficult to manage.
+Because this field revolves around a patient’s health, bad experiences create even worse reviews.
 And to add insult to injury, there is no legal way to respond to or interact with those dissatisfied patients.
-By responding to bad reviews online, you would be breaking HIPAA compliancy.
-Patients may post online, but as soon as you post back, you are confirming your relationship as doctor and patient (big no-no).
+By responding publically to bad reviews online, you would be breaking HIPAA compliance.
+Patients may post online, but as soon as you post back, you are confirming your relationship as doctor and patient (a big no-no).

+Not to mention that often there is a breach of doctor-patient confidentiality involved in the response.
 Listen, we all know that there is more to a story than what we see in online reviews.
-But, even still, they have impact on what those reading them will think of you and your doctors.
+But, even still, they have an impact on what those reading them will think of you and your doctors.

+Even though we might not like it, those reviews make a difference.
+Fortunately, there are some steps you can take to lessen the impact of bad reviews online.
+The main sites where reviews for doctors appear are Google My Business, Yelp, Facebook, and Healthgrades.
 Take a look at the information listed on your practice on each of these websites.
 A few things to look for would be:

 - Phone Number